eoncarlyle/puro/README.md

 The idea is an alternative to running Apache Kafka when producers and consumers are not separated by a network.
 Rather than any daemonised processed, there will just be a log format and client libraries for producers and consumers.

+## Development Log

+### 2025-09-28
+`ConsumerTest#Happy Path getRecord` has a different crc8 for the encoded total length on serialisation and deserialisation.
+This is not because they differ on VLQ - there is some subtle difference between immediate and incremental calculation of CRC8s.

 ## Implementation

 ### Storage